moksh205/link-saver/README.md

 ## Features

 - **Search functionality:** Quickly find assignments by searching through their titles, descriptions, or links.
-- **Add new assignments:** Upload and add new assignments with title, description, and URL.
 - **Link storage:** All assignments are stored in `localStorage` for persistence across page reloads.
 - **Remove assignments:** Each assignment card has a cross (X) button that allows users to remove assignments from the list.
 - **Responsive design:** The application is mobile-friendly, adapting to both small and large screen sizes.

 ## Technologies Used
 - **HTML**
 - **CSS**
 - **JavaScript**